Roasted Tomatoes with Whipped Feta

 Like many Americans, I grew up eating the dry-packed, crumbled feta that was easily accessible in most grocery stores.
 It was not very flavorful or interesting, but when you have never tasted anything better, you cannot know that there is anything better.

-There was also a cheesemonger with more kinds of cheese than I had ever seen.
+Fast-forward to my twenties, when I was staying in a small French town in Normandy.
+The farmers’ market came to set up three days each week, with an extra-large market on Saturdays.
+In addition to fruits, vegetables, and fresh eggs, there was a cheesemonger with more kinds of cheese than I had ever seen.
 He had blue-veined Rocquefort; small wheels of Camembert and Brie; giant wheels of Raclette for melting over an open flame.
 There were wedges of Petit Basque, which I would later learn that you should eat on a baguette with fresh cherry jam.

 The cheesemonger (whose name, I kid you not, was Marius—and right in the middle of my Les Misérables phase!), cracked open a jar, plucked out a generous chunk of feta, and handed it to me, olive oil running down his beautiful fingers.

-The tomatoes that top the whipped feta are roasted until candy-sweet with fresh herbs and garlic.
+The cherry tomatoes that top the whipped feta are roasted until candy-sweet with fresh herbs and garlic.
 To really make this dish unforgettable, use freshly-picked tomatoes from your garden, the garden of a generous neighbor, or head to your local farmers’ market during the late summer months.

 Ingredients